Quote of the Month:

 "Students tend to insert commas at places where they would pause in speaking the sentence.
 This has about the same reliability as the rhythm method for birth control." — Ben Yagoda, How Not to Write Bad

 . . . are in the works!

-I'm now under contract with Houghton Mifflin Harcourt (HMH) — the publisher of several of my previous books: Tooth and Nail; Test of Time; What in the Word? and The Big Book of Beastly Mispronunciations — to write a reference book called How to Tell Fate from Destiny, and Other Skillful Distinctions, to be published in the fall of 2018.
+Houghton Mifflin Harcourt (HMH) — the publisher of several of my previous books: Tooth and Nail; Test of Time; What in the Word? and The Big Book of Beastly Mispronunciations — will bring out my recently completed book, How to Tell Fate from Destiny, and Other Skillful Distinctions, in the fall of 2018.

 In the Articles section in the sidebar on the right I've added an essay called "The Right to Say No," which will appear in the first volume of Enthusiasms.
 I wrote it in 1987 about an experience I had in middle school in the 1960s, but its topic — refusing to recite the Pledge of Allegiance — is suddenly relevant again now that the football player Colin Kaepernick created a national stir by exercising his First Amendment rights and sitting during the national anthem before games.
 (Other athletes have since joined him, although Kaepernick is now out of a job.)
 I applaud his courageous protest, and I urge you to read my essay for an explanation.